Chronic Pain triggers to watch out for

 |Sleep=too little, too much, interrupted, improper position||Overall body pain, fatigue, back pain, neck pain, head pain, stress, emotions, eating||Elevated blood pressure, cholesterol imbalance|

 |Activity=too much, too little, fail to warm-up||Body injuries, chronic pain||Sleep, eating, job performance, emotions, stress, relationships|

 |Eating=too much, too little, unhealthy||Head pain, abdominal pain, intestinal pain, stress, fatigue||Sleep, emotions, weight gain, weight loss|

 |Stress||Overall body pain, emotions, job performance||Eating, sleeping, negative attitude, weight gain, weight loss|

 Pain Stop Clinics throughout Arizona recognize these alarming facts.
-These dedicated specialists understand the complex nature of pain, its numerous, duplicate causes and affects.
-Our specialists will help you understand the characteristics of your pain; and how to successfully manage it.
+These dedicated professionals understand the complex nature of pain, its numerous, duplicate causes and affects.
+Our professionals will help you understand the characteristics of your pain; and how to successfully manage it.